williiam-tran/ttl-class-sync/content/index.md

 Students who lived a bit **off the beaten track** would earn almost twice as much.
 Big monetary rewards were given (around 9.000.000₫ per semester per student) for getting an 8.5 GPA, which was not hard, at all.
-The school's monthly budget for us was 2 billion VND, as stated by the headmaster.
+The school's monthly budget for us was roughly 2 billion VND, as stated by the headmaster.
 Amidst all this, the school policy was:
 > *If you wanted to play, play.
 If you wanted to learn, learn.*